Mike Perry (fighter): Submission Underground

+Boxing

+On March 28, 2015, Perry fought on his professional boxing debut against Kenneth McNeil.
+Perry lost the fight via 4th round KO.

+On November 27, 2021, Perry faced professional boxer Michael Seals in "Triller Triad Combat", which had MMA fighters box boxers in a triangular ring, and won the bout by split decision.

+Perry was the backup fighter for the Jake Paul vs Tommy Fury February 26, 2023 boxing bout.

+Perry was the backup fighter for the Logan Paul vs Dillon Danis October 14, 2023 boxing bout.

+It was reported on June 11, 2024 that Perry was scheduled to face Jake Paul in a professional boxing bout on July 20, 2024 after Mike Tyson, the original opponent of Jake Paul, had to postpone the fight.
+On June 18, 2024 the Jake Paul vs. Mike Perry bout was confirmed for July 20 at Amalie Arena in Tampa, FL.
+Perry lost the fight by technical knockout in the sixth round.

+Business interests

+On July 19, 2024, it was announced that Perry launched a boxing organization called "Dirty Boxing Championship", which combines elements of MMA, boxing, and Muay Thai.
+With five ounce gloves, the organization will feature bouts with three 3-minute rounds for non-championship bouts, weight classes and will take place in an 18-foot ring.
+The first event was held on November 23, 2024.

 Personal life

 Perry married professional tennis player Danielle Nickerson in 2019, after five years of dating.
 They separated in 2020.
 For his fight against Mickey Gall in June 2020, Perry's corner consisted solely of his girlfriend Latory Gonzalez.
-On January 6, 2021, Gonzalez gave birth to their first son, Ocean.
+On January 6, 2021, Gonzalez gave birth to their first son.

 Controversies

-Self defense situation in Orlando
+Self-defense situation in Orlando

 On New Year's Eve 2016, Perry was involved in an altercation in Orlando, Florida.
 A stranger allegedly approached Perry's girlfriend and punched Perry after Perry told him to go away, Perry returned a left hook that left the attacker unconscious.

-Homophobic and racist slurs
+Racial slurs

-Perry has received criticism for his use of homophobic and racist slurs.
+Perry has received criticism for his use of racial slurs.
 In response to complaints by fans and fellow mixed martial artists over his use of the word "nigga", Perry posted a video on social media to state that a DNA test had shown he has 2% African ancestry.
 Perry issued a public apology for his past use of the N-word and vowed not to use it again, citing his desire to set a better example for his son.